 Following his first biting incident, Ajax were offering Suarez to European clubs, and Liverpool took the bait (sorry!) and signed the Uruguayan for £23million on the day Fernando Torres departed for Chelsea.

-After his second biting incident, he said he wanted to leave Liverpool but then went on to have his best season for the Reds, scoring 31 goals in 33 games to earn the Golden Boot and PFA Player of the Year award.
+After his second biting incident, he said he wanted to leave Liverpool but went on to have his best season for the Reds, scoring 31 goals in 33 games to earn the Golden Boot and PFA Player of the Year award.

 Along came his third biting incident, however, and Barcelona signed Suarez in 2014 after 82 goals in 133 appearances for Liverpool.
 He’s done OK since then…

-Arshavin made his most memorable contribution in an Arsenal shirt just a couple of months after joining as he netted all four of his team’s goals in the 4-4 draw with Liverpool at Anfield.
+Arshavin made his most memorable contribution in an Arsenal shirt just a couple of months after joining when he netted all four of his team’s goals in the 4-4 draw with Liverpool at Anfield.

 He’s a women’s fashion designer in his spare time.